"compersion" meaning in English

 "glosses": [

-"Vicarious joy associated with seeing one's partner have a joyful romantic or sexual relation with another."
+"Vicarious joy associated with seeing one's partner have a joyful romantic or sexual relationship with another person."

 ],